sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

    * - DistinctValuesInColumn
      - Displays distinct combination data present in the select data series.
    * - Flag Outlier
-     - Flag the outlier based on the selected column using Box-and-Whisker technique.
+     - Flags the outlier based on the selected column using Box-and-Whisker technique.
+   * - Multiflag Outlier
+     - Flags outlier on multiple columns using Box-and-Whisker technique.
    * - GraphMonthDistribution
      - This node displays monthly distribution of data.
    * - GraphWeekDayDistribution